taboca/doc-js-babel-react-less/README.md

-# Webpack for the basics
+# Manually setting up Webpack for a simple project using less

 ```
 nvm use 8.6